sachinyadav-10/NetflixGpt/netflixgpt/README.md

 - Login form
 - Signup (may use FORMIC to bulid long forms)
 - Validation in form
+- deploy project on firebase
+- create sign in and sign up
+- implement sign in and sign up
+- create the redux store with user slice
+-

 # features
 - Login /SignUp